hwondo/hwondo.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a PhD student at the University of Sydney.
-My research area is complex differential geometry and geometric analysis.
+I am a PhD student at the University of Sydney working in geometric analysis and complex differential geometry.

+**Email:** h.wondo@maths.usyd.edu.au